knative/docs/community/ROLES.md

 Getting to be a lead of an existing working group:

-- Recognized as having expertise in the group’s subject matter
+- Recognized as having expertise in the group’s subject matter.

-- Approver for some part of the codebase for at least 3 months
+- Approver for some part of the codebase for at least 3 months.

-- Member for at least 1 year or 50% of project lifetime, whichever is shorter
+- Member for at least 1 year or 50% of project lifetime, whichever is shorter.

-- Primary reviewer for 20 substantial PRs
+- Primary reviewer for 20 substantial PRs.

-- Reviewed or merged at least 50 PRs
+- Reviewed or merged at least 50 PRs.

-- Sponsored by the technical oversight committee
+- Sponsored by the technical oversight committee.

 Additional requirements for leads of a new working group:

-- Originally authored or contributed major functionality to the group's area
+- Originally authored or contributed major functionality to the group's area.

-- An approver in the OWNERS file for the group’s code
+- An approver in the OWNERS file for the group’s code.

 ### Responsibilities and privileges